OnPodium

 The Platform Tax

 Many monetization platforms take a significant cut.
 Gumroad charges 10% per transaction.
 Patreon takes 5-12% plus processing fees.
 Kajabi starts at $119/month.
 Teachable and Thinkific charge transaction fees on lower plans.
-These costs add up fast: a podcaster earning $3,500/month across multiple platforms can lose $3,000+ per year in fees alone, on top of separate subscriptions for each tool.
+Shop around — and link to whichever offers you sell directly from your OnPodium episode landing pages, where the most engaged listeners actually convert.

 Deep-dive guides for monetization: